-South Coast Air Quality Management District (South Coast AQMD) staff appreciates the opportunity to comment on the above-mentioned document.
-Our comments are recommendations on the analysis of potential air quality impacts from the Proposed Project that should be included in the CEQA document.
-Please send a copy of the CEQA document upon its completion and public release directly to South Coast AQMD as copies of the CEQA document submitted to the State Clearinghouse are not forwarded.
-In addition, please send all appendices and technical documents related to the air quality, health risk, and greenhouse gas analyses and electronic versions of all emission calculation spreadsheets, and air quality modeling and health risk assessment input and output files (not PDF files).
+South Coast Air Quality Management District (South Coast AQMD) staff appreciate the opportunity to comment on the above-mentioned document.
+Our comments are recommendations on the analysis of potential air quality impacts from the Proposed Project that should be included in the Program Environmental Impact Report (EIR).
+Please send a copy of the Program EIR upon its completion and public release directly to South Coast AQMD as copies of the Program EIR submitted to the State Clearinghouse are not forwarded.
+In addition, please send all appendices and technical documents related to the air quality, health risk, and greenhouse gas analyses (electronic versions of all emission calculation spreadsheets, air quality modeling, and health risk assessment input and output files, not PDF files).
 Any delays in providing all supporting documentation for our review will require additional review time beyond the end of the comment period.